Create a Basic Audio Conference Application

 New-Item src/scripts/ui.js

-In order to create a video call you will need to include the Dolby.io Communications Web SDK in your application.
-You can do this by adding a script
+In order to create a video call, you need to add the Dolby.io Communications Web SDK to your application.
+You can do this by adding a <script> element to the <head> section of your code to add the SDK from a hosted location (CDN), as in the following example:

 <!DOCTYPE html>